Ryanmleav/debugging-guide/readme.md

 # Debugging Helper

 Welcome to the debugging helper!
-As you are new to coding and debugging, this repository is meant to give you a headstart on how to resolve errors in your code.
+As you are new to coding and debugging, this repository is meant to give you a head start on how to resolve errors in your code.
 This is extremely important, as being able to solve bugs in your code is a very common task for developers of any level.
 In this repository you will find:

 * How to find your developer console
 * How to read errors in your developer console